 The biggest complaint from salespeople is usually that they aren’t getting enough leads.
 Understandable.
 No leads, no sales.
 Inbound can be a great solution to that problem.

 The inbound method aims to move buyers through the funnel at three different stages: awareness (top), consideration (middle), and decision (bottom).
-You can read more about those stages in this post.
 While there are many different ways you can help buyers along this journey, they usually involve collecting information from a user in exchange for whatever you’re offering.
 This is called lead generation.
 Once you have the contact info of a user, you can market to them personally via things like workflows to help nudge them along into becoming a customer.